Mimosa (cocktail): Variations

 Buck's Fizz is essentially the same cocktail, said to have been invented in 1921 in London.
 Some sources draw a distinction, saying the Buck's Fizz specifically uses twice as much champagne as orange juice while the mimosa should use equal proportions, that a Buck's Fizz should be served without ice and a mimosa should include ice, or that a Buck's Fizz should be served in a flute or coupe and a mimosa should be served in an ordinary wine glass.
 However, some sources give instructions for making mimosas that clearly do not fit these characterizations.

 Other ingredients are sometimes added, such as Grand Marnier or orange bitters.

 The poinsettia is cranberry juice with champagne (sometimes with vodka and/or Cointreau).

 The lemosa is lemonade with champagne, with a small amount of blueberry syrup.

 The Vermosa is apple cider with champagne, notably served in Vermont, United States.
 Apple cider with champagne and brandy is called an apple crisp.

 The flirtini is made with pineapple juice, champagne and vodka.

 The megmosa is a similar type of cocktail, composed of equal parts champagne and grapefruit juice.

 The sherbet mimosa consists of champagne and a scoop of sherbet, instead of orange juice.

 The lychee rose mimosa consists of champagne with lychee and rosewater.

 The Hawaiian mimosa consists of rum, champagne, pineapple juice, orange juice, and cherry juice.

 The Valencian Water consists of cava or champagne, orange juice, vodka and gin.

 Popular culture

 "National Mimosa Day" is an unofficial holiday observed on May 16 in the US.

+The 3rd track on the EP Fête de la Vanille by artist Lucy Bedroque is named "Mimosa", after the drink.